astheeggeggs/cell_line/README.md

 The scripts in this repository are located in main `PRS_cell_data` directory.
 Here's a brief description of what each of the scripts does, the required inputs, and where they were grabbed from.

 ## 01_celldata_qc.r
 The first step is to clean-up the cell-line data.
 This script grabs the raw data that was downloaded (`ENCFF509XPS.tsv` and `ENCFF735RWY.tsv`) and cleans it up.
 We use the strand files for each of the genome builds, taken from https://www.well.ox.ac.uk/~wrayner/strand/ for `Human1M-Duov3_B` on the Illumina strand.
-A technical note about the Illumina strand and how A/B are mapped is (here)[https://www.illumina.com/documents/products/technotes/technote_topbot.pdf].
-Note that the Table is misleading - the text is correct (re: ordering of A/B).
+A technical note about the Illumina strand and how A/B are mapped is [here](https://www.illumina.com/documents/products/technotes/technote_topbot.pdf).
+Note that the first table is misleading - the text is correct (re: ordering of A/B).
 Using the information in the strand file, we create `.ped` and `.map` files (the human readable original plink format), and then convert to binary plink files using plink.
 As the Illumina strand allocation of A/B is invariant to genome build, it's straightforward to generate plink files for each build.
 We need to then apply reverse complements to align to the forward strand under each build to match to the reference.

 We then follow (loosely) the Ricopili suggestions for pre-imputation QC.
 * SNP QC: call rate ≥ 0.95